Humanist Funerals: What to Expect & How to Arrange One | NAFD Funeral Directory

 A humanist funeral is a non-religious ceremony that celebrates the unique life of someone who has died, without prayers, scripture, or references to an afterlife.
 Rooted in the belief that this life — the relationships we build, the experiences we have, the mark we leave on others — is what truly matters, a humanist funeral places the person who has died firmly at the centre of the ceremony.

 In 2026, humanist and non-religious funerals account for roughly one in five UK funerals, and that number has grown steadily year on year.
+If you are beginning to think about costs, our funeral cost calculator can give you a clear starting point.
 For many families, it is the most honest and fitting way to say goodbye to someone who did not hold religious beliefs — or who simply wanted something more personal than a traditional church service.

 Importantly, a humanist funeral is not a secular or "bare" occasion.
 Far from it.
 These ceremonies are often among the most moving, thoughtful, and deeply personal funerals families will ever attend.